awsdocs/amazon-connect-admin-guide/doc_source/amazon-connect-instances.md

 ## Next steps<a name="get-started-next-steps"></a>

 After you create an instance, you can assign your contact center a phone number or import your own phone number\.
-For more information, see [Set up phone numbers for your contact center](contact-center-phone-number.md)\.
+For more information, see [Set up phone numbers to use the Amazon Connect service](ag-overview-numbers.md)\.